Algeria

 Amnesties

-Algeria had 13 amnesties between 1979 and 2020.
+Algeria had 16 amnesties between 1979 and 2021.
 Six were passed during ongoing internal armed conflict.
-Eight amnesties released political prisoners.
+Eleven amnesties released political prisoners.
 Three amnesties forgave human rights violations.

 Domestic Trials